Galois theory

 In mathematics, Galois theory, originally introduced by Évariste Galois, provides a connection between field theory and group theory.
 This connection, the fundamental theorem of Galois theory, allows reducing certain problems in field theory to group theory, which makes them simpler and easier to understand.

 Galois introduced the subject for studying roots of polynomials.
-This allowed him to characterize the polynomial equations that are solvable by radicals in terms of properties of the permutation group of their roots—an equation is solvable by radicals if its roots may be expressed by a formula involving only integers, nth roots, and the four basic arithmetic operations.
+This allowed him to characterize the polynomial equations that are solvable by radicals in terms of properties of the permutation group of their roots—an equation is by definition solvable by radicals if its roots may be expressed by a formula involving only integers, nth roots, and the four basic arithmetic operations.
 This widely generalizes the Abel–Ruffini theorem, which asserts that a general polynomial of degree at least five cannot be solved by radicals.